A Phase Lag between Disk and Corona in GRMHD Simulations of Precessing Tilted Accretion Disks: Acknowledgments

 \section{Acknowledgments}

 We thank Marta Volonteri for useful feedback.
 This research was made possible by NSF PRAC award no. 1615281 and OAC-1811605 at the Blue Waters sustained-petascale computing project.
-ML and MK were supported by the NWO Spinoza Prize, AI by the Royal Society URF, AT thanks Northwestern University for support and SM by the NWO VICI grant (no. 639.043.513).
+ML and MK were supported by the NWO Spinoza Prize, AI by the Royal Society URF, and SM by the NWO VICI grant (no. 639.043.513).